hilbix/tino/snakeoil/tresorit.md

 Disclaimer:  I did not analyse Tresorit encrypted mail.
 I just watched the Video.
 So if I did not understand someting correctly, it's still their fault.

-> In case I err, I am not sorrt and I will not apologize.
+> In case I err, I am not sorry and I will not apologize.
 It's not my fault when Marketing does horrible things.
 >
 > Also note that I will not analyze things in my free time.
 But you can pay me for doing so.
 > But I am not a Cipherpunk.
 Only some Mathematician with a bit of interest in PKI.